 This is because while there is strong evidence about risk factors for female breast cancer, it is not clear that these also apply to breast cancer risk for men.

-Breast cancer is the third most common cause of cancer death in the UK.
-In 2011, 11,632 women died of breast cancer.
+Breast cancer is the second most common cause of cancer death in women in the UK.
+In 2013, 11,470 women died of breast cancer.

-Scientists estimate the following proportion of breast cancer cases could be prevented in the UK:
+Scientists estimate the following proportion of breast cancer cases could be prevented in the UK through healthy changes: